alternatingcurrents/my-notes/content/about.md

 Hi, my name is Niels Bekkema, I’m a writer, editor and translator with a background in visual arts.
 I'm the cofounder of [kilo Translations](https://www.kilotranslations.org/), and I’m a Reader/Advisor/Editor for the Geopolitical Open Atlas of the Polity of Literature ([the GOAT PoL](https://www.thegoatpol.org/)).
 In addition, I work as a Research and Writing professor for Insituto de Empresa ([IE University](https://www.ie.edu)) in Madrid and Segovia (ES).

+I plan to keep this site updated with writing, notes and visual material.
+Stay tuned…